 Congress is ready to certify Trump's election win, but his Jan.
 6 legacy hangs over the day

-WASHINGTON (AP) — As Congress convenes during a winter storm to certify President-elect Donald Trump's election, the legacy of Jan.
+WASHINGTON (AP) — As Congress convenes Monday during a snowstorm to certify President-elect Donald Trump's election, the legacy of Jan.
 6 hangs over the proceedings with an extraordinary fact: The candidate who tried to overturn the previous election won this time and is legitimately returning to power.

-Lawmakers will gather noontime Monday under the tightest national security level possible.
+Lawmakers are arriving under the tightest national security level possible.
 Layers of tall black fencing flank the U.S. Capitol complex in a stark reminder of what happened four years ago, when a defeated Trump sent his mob to “fight like hell” in what became the most gruesome attack on the seat of American democracy in 200 years.

 No violence, protests or even procedural objections in Congress are expected this time.
 Republicans from the highest levels of power who challenged the 2020 election results when Trump lost to Democrat Joe Biden have no qualms this year after he defeated Vice President Kamala Harris.